GValenti-Rojas/academic-kickstart/content/home/people.md

  css_class = ""
 +++

-Here I would put the team
+Here I would put the team.
+You can click on people's names to see their profile.